 Projects are essentially studio-based with specialist areas for computer design, video and modelscope capture, electronic imaging and printing.
 There are also workshops for specialised processes in wood, metal, glass and plastics.
-The studio is open-plan and flexible to cater for presentations, feedback sessions, seminars, tutorials and work spaces.
+The studio is open-plan and flexible so it is suitable for presentations, feedback sessions, seminars, tutorials and workspaces.

 International students can apply to study at DMU directly using our online applications portal|.